IBM/cpdctl/README_command_reference.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--hardware-spec=@path/to/file.json`.

+`--hardware-request` (<a href="#cli-hardware-request-example-schema-wx-ai">`HardwareRequest`</a>)
+:   The requested hardware for deployment.
+This JSON option can instead be provided by setting individual fields with other options.
+It is mutually exclusive with those options.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--hardware-request=@path/to/file.json`.

+`--asset` (<a href="#cli-rel-example-schema-wx-ai">`Rel`</a>)
+:   A reference to a resource.
+This JSON option can instead be provided by setting individual fields with other options.
+It is mutually exclusive with those options.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--asset=@path/to/file.json`.

 `--base-model-id` (string)
-:   The base model that is required for this deployment if this is for a prompt template or a prompt tune for an IBM foundation model.
+:   The base model that is required for this deployment if this is for a prompt template or a prompt tune for an IBM foundation model (so this does not apply for custom foundation models).

+`--base-deployment-id` (string)
+:   The base deployment when this is a custom foundation model with a prompt template.
+The `id` must be the id of the custom foundation model deployment.

+    The maximum length is `128` characters.
+The value must match regular expression `/^[-0-9a-z]+$/`.

 `--online-parameters` (<a href="#cli-online-deployment-parameters-example-schema-wx-ai">`OnlineDeploymentParameters`</a>)
 :   A set of key-value pairs that are used to configure the deployment.
 This option provides a value for a sub-field of the JSON option 'online'.
 It is mutually exclusive with that option.

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--online-parameters=@path/to/file.json`.

-`--asset-id` (string)
-:   The id of the referenced resource.
-This option provides a value for a sub-field of the JSON option 'asset'.
-It is mutually exclusive with that option.

-`--asset-rev` (string)
-:   The revision of the referenced resource.
-This option provides a value for a sub-field of the JSON option 'asset'.
-It is mutually exclusive with that option.

 `--prompt-template-id` (string)
 :   The id of the referenced resource.
 This option provides a value for a sub-field of the JSON option 'prompt-template'.
 It is mutually exclusive with that option.

 `--hardware-spec-id` (string)
 :   The id of the hardware specification.
-One, and only one, of `id` or `name` must be set.
 This option provides a value for a sub-field of the JSON option 'hardware-spec'.
 It is mutually exclusive with that option.

 `--hardware-spec-rev` (string)
-:   The revision of the hardware specification if `id` is used.
+:   The revision of the hardware specification.
 This option provides a value for a sub-field of the JSON option 'hardware-spec'.
 It is mutually exclusive with that option.

 `--hardware-spec-name` (string)
 :   The name of the hardware specification.
-One, and only one, of `id` or `name` must be set.
 This option provides a value for a sub-field of the JSON option 'hardware-spec'.
 It is mutually exclusive with that option.

 `--hardware-spec-num-nodes` (int64)
 :   The number of nodes applied to a computation.
 This option provides a value for a sub-field of the JSON option 'hardware-spec'.
+It is mutually exclusive with that option.

+`--hardware-request-size` (string)
+:   The size of GPU requested for the deployment.
+This option provides a value for a sub-field of the JSON option 'hardware-request'.
+It is mutually exclusive with that option.

+    Allowable values are: `gpu_s`, `gpu_m`, `gpu_l`.

+`--hardware-request-num-nodes` (float64)
+:   The number of nodes for the GPU requested for deployment.
+This option provides a value for a sub-field of the JSON option 'hardware-request'.
+It is mutually exclusive with that option.

+`--asset-id` (string)
+:   The id of the referenced resource.
+This option provides a value for a sub-field of the JSON option 'asset'.
+It is mutually exclusive with that option.

+`--asset-rev` (string)
+:   The revision of the referenced resource.
+This option provides a value for a sub-field of the JSON option 'asset'.
 It is mutually exclusive with that option.

 <a id='wx-ai_deployment_list'></a>
 ## &#8226; wx-ai deployment list